awslabs/fargatecli/README.md

 Import a certificate

-Upload a certificate from a certificate file, a private key file, an optionally an intermediate certificate chain file.
+Upload a certificate from a certificate file, a private key file, and optionally an intermediate certificate chain file.
 The files must be PEM-encoded and the private key must not be encrypted or protected by a passphrase.
 See the [AWS Certificate Manager documentation][acm-import-cert] for more details.